Resources

 Remember that when you decide to buy only a Third-party Liability policy, you are exposing yourself to losses from damage to your car.
 Consider buying the Own Damage policy if you want all-around car insurance coverage.

-When and who can opt for Own Damage insurance?
+When and Who Can Opt for Own Damage Insurance?

 When you are looking for comprehensive or extensive coverage, you should buy the Own Damage policy along with a Third-party Liability plan.
 This will provide holistic coverage against almost all losses related to driving a car.